 How to see a doctor or practice nurse

 In line with Government directives on access, the doctors are currently operating a system of both booked and drop-in surgeries.
-Drop-in surgeries are being held on Monday and Friday mornings where any patient who arrives before 10.30am will be seen by the duty doctor(s).
+Drop-in surgeries are being held on Monday and Friday mornings (currently suspended due to covid pandemic times) where any patient who arrives before 10.30am will be seen by the duty doctor(s).
 Appointments for the rest of the week are released at 12.00 midday on Monday and can be made by telephoning 01604 250250 after this time.
 You will be offered the earliest possible appointment convenient to you.
 In addition there are some pre-bookable appointments available where appointments can be booked up to two weeks ahead.
 Urgent cases will nearly always be seen the same morning, but not necessarily with your preferred doctor.
 We also offer online appointments as outlined above.

 Appointments for the practice nurses can be made at any time during normal surgery hours and appointments can be made for more than a week in advance.
 Some are also available to book online.